This post about binge eating disorder contains sections about:

 - Start working out.
 Exercise can help increase weight loss, improve body image, reduce symptoms of anxiety and increase mood.
 Intuitive Eating places an emphasis on movement and finding joy in fitness instead of focusing on weight loss outcomes.

 - Get lots of sleep.
-Sleep deprivation is correlated with an elevated calorie intake and abnormal eating patterns.
+Sleep deprivation correlates with elevated calorie intake and abnormal eating patterns.
 Having at least 7–8 hours of good sleep per night is suggested.

 - Don’t skip medication, treatment sessions or meal times.
-If you have a meal plan (which you should – see my blog on here to get started), do your best to stick to it and don’t let your overall efforts derail any setbacks.
+If you have a meal plan do your best to stick to it and don’t let your overall efforts derail any setbacks.